Gitii/webdev_exercise/README.md

 The challenge defines a single acceptance criteria and a general background.
 Because this challenge is about primitive CRUD and a basic UI, I've added CRUD for skills and kept the UI functional.
 * Several Skills can be linked to several users at once.
+* Any number of unique skills can be created.
+If the user tries to create a duplicate skill, an error will be shown and the user needs to change the name.
-* Deleting a skill will also remove the assignment.
+* Deleting a skill will also remove any assignments.
 * It's not possible to rename a skill after creation.
 * Any number of skills can be assigned to a user.
 * The list of users can be filter by a skill.